WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 where the turtle is called ```t``` and ```ca``` is the angle in clock degrees.
 The function will convert clock degrees to turtle degrees and the ```setheading``` function will point the turtle in the desired direction.

-So if we want our turtle called ```second_hand``` to point towards the 3 on the clock we'd calculate that we need a clock angle of 90, and use the code
+So if we want our turtle called ```second_hand``` to point towards 3 o'clock we'd calculate that we need a clock angle of 90, and use the code

 ```python
 second_hand.setheading(clk_to_turt(90))